howardengelhart/cwrx/README.md

 Returns some basic information about a media file.

-###mux.assemble
+###cwrx.assemble

-The mux.assemble library is a single function used to assemble a composite mp3.
+The cwrx.assemble library is a single function used to assemble a composite mp3.

-###mux.vocalWare
+###cwrx.vocalWare

-The mux.vocalWare library provides convenient wrappers around the VocalWare RESTful API.
+The cwrx.vocalWare library provides convenient wrappers around the VocalWare RESTful API.

 ####Testing